winterbesos/vim-blue/README.md

 :Bjgorder {JG_ORDER_NO} Query JG order info, and display it in new buffer.
 :Bagencyorder {AGENCY_ORDER_NO} Query courier task info, and display it in new buffer.
 ```
-If parameter not exists, it will query the `identifier` the cursor on.
+If the parameter not exists, it will query the `identifier` the cursor on.